Person-centered web-support to improve self- management in women with type 1 diabetes during pregnancy and early motherhood

 Agneta Ranerup, Associate Professor, Department of Applied IT, University of Gothenburg;

 Ulla-Britt Wennerholm, Associate professor (and obstetrician), Institute of Clinical Sciences, University of Gothenburg;

-P-G Larsson, Professor, (and gynecologist), School of Life Sciences, University of Skövde;
+P-G Larsson, Professor, (and gynecologist), School of Health and Medical Sciences, Örebro University;

 Karolina Lindén, PhD Student (and nurse-midwife) , Institute of Health and Care Sciences, University of Gothenburg